 - Cat Cabin (outdoor fosterers only) and Cat Carrier(s)

 - Bed and Bedding, Heat Pad(s) (outdoor only)

 - Cleaning Equipment

 Q: Can I foster if I have my own cats?

 A: Due to the stress foster cats experience coming into care, the potential stress to resident cats and the need to segregate cats, it is not possible to indoor foster.
 It is possible to foster if you have a garden space which could take a cat cabin.

 Q: Do I need to be able to drive/have access to transport?

-A: It's preferable if you have access to a car, as cats in care can be a bit stressed being transported to one of our designated vets.
-Public transport can be used, depending on the cat.
+A: Yes, as cats in care can get stressed being transported to one of our designated vets and your own transport is required.